seujorgenochurras/image-to-ascii/README.md

 [JPM](https://github.com/seujorgenochurras/Jhey-Package-Manager):

-  ⚠️ NOT RECOMMENDED ⚠️ [JPM](https://github.com/seujorgenochurras/Jhey-Package-Manager) has a hole lots of bugs and it'll probably cause you to have a massive headache.<br>
+  ``jpm -i=io.github.seujorgenochurras.image-to-ascii``

-  This is here because I worked hard (and badly) on it, if you liked the idea please let me know.
+  ⚠️ NOT RECOMMENDED ⚠️ [JPM](https://github.com/seujorgenochurras/Jhey-Package-Manager) has a whole lots of bugs and it'll probably give you a massive headache.<br>

-  `jpm -i=io.github.seujorgenochurras.image-to-ascii`
+  This is here because I worked hard (and badly) on it, if you liked the idea please let me know somehow.

 # Usage

-Since the parser is highly configurabe it might be really annoying to use it.
+Since the parser is highly configurabe it might be really annoying to use.
 So if you are in a hurry or you just don't want to read the code you can use the `DefaultParserConfig`.

 ```java